 A conflict of interest arises when a director’s personal, financial, or professional interests could influence their judgment.
 These conflicts fall broadly into two categories:

 These occur when a director’s role or position creates an ongoing risk of divided loyalty.
-Examples include:

 These arise when a director is personally involved in a specific deal or arrangement with the company.
-Examples include:

 Even indirect interests — for instance, through a spouse, family member, or trust — can create conflicts that must be disclosed.

-If a director is aware of an actual or potential conflict, they must disclose it as soon as reasonably practicable.
 Disclosure should be made formally to the board of directors and recorded in the meeting minutes or the company’s register of interests.

 Conflicts may be authorised either by: